Do You Fear Retaliation?

 Not all actions are protected under retaliation laws.
 Before you make any important decisions, it is important to consult with an experienced employment law attorney.

-At Feldman Williams, PLLC, we can help you understand how the law applies in your situation.
+At the Feldman Legal Group, we can help you understand how the law applies in your situation.
 If you have already faced workplace retaliation, we can help you pursue legal remedies that may include compensation for lost pay, reinstatement and other damages.